[Analysis] Will coronavirus torpedo the Green Deal?

 "As we said when we presented the Green Deal, in the long-term the cost of non-action is higher than the cost of action - in purely economic terms and in terms of our health and that of our planet," a commission spokesperson told EUobserver on Thursday (19 March).

-So far, two pillars of the Green Deal - the biodiversity and farm-to-fork strategies - have been potsponed, until 29 March.
+So far, two pillars of the Green Deal - the biodiversity and farm-to-fork strategies - have been potsponed.

 Meanwhile on Thursday (19 March) British foreign minister Dominic Raab said the UN climate talks (COP26) scheduled for Glasgow, Scotland, for November, will go ahead as planned, although the event was "under closed review".